jhallen/ubitxv6/README.md

 - Immediate change when pressing USB / LSB buttons
 - Fix crashing bug when entering menu (due to uninitialized variable)
 - Tuning knob improvement: only register detents, not half-way points
-- Tuning knob improvement: Improve tuning speed and smoothness.
+- Tuning knob improvement: Improve tuning speed and display update rate.
 This was almost all there with the interrupt driven encoder code, but needed some final cleanup to get it to be really smooth.
 - Tuning knob improvement: Rework knob "momentum" code: now the tuning jumps at fast rate if you have been turning the knob fast for a while.
 - Fix some text alignment issues
 - Fix some focus related issues